 7. Consider not paying, or delaying, any bonuses in the current financial year, if this is permitted under the relevant bonus scheme.
 It is best practice to discuss this kind of measure with employees, but if bonuses are non-contractual, formal consent should not be required.

 8. Ask employees whether they would consider taking a period of unpaid leave.
 Although many will be reluctant to take a sabbatical in circumstances where they can’t travel around the world, it may suit those who do have childcare or other caring responsibilities.
 Ensure the arrangement is properly documented and consider which (if any) terms of employment will continue to apply during the absence.

 9. Review the company benefits provided to employees and consider whether any are non-contractual and can be stopped, whether temporarily or otherwise.

-If you would like to discuss the matters raised in this article further or are considering taking steps to implement redundancies and/or other measures, please contact Partner Beth Hale or Associate Sophie Rothwell who both specialise in partnership and employment law issues for multi-national employers, senior executives, firms and partners.
+If you would like to discuss the matters raised in this article further or are considering taking steps to implement redundancy and/or other measures, please contact Partner Beth Hale or Senior Associate Louise O’Connor who both specialise in partnership and employment law issues for multi-national employers, senior executives, firms and partners.